shathaway/kadira-notes/Kadira-Notes.md

 ```

 When doing sharding: "one" is the first shard, "two" is the second shard, and "three" is the third shard.
-Our developers are not doing sharding and therefore multiple shard servers is not tested.
+Our developers are not doing sharding and therefore multiple shard servers are not tested.

-##Installing Kadira APM Services
+## Installing Kadira APM Services